EastCoastProduct/homepage/src/technologies/react-native.md

 ### Support

 React Native is used and maintained by companies like Facebook and AirBnB.
-And, just like React, there is an extensive ecosystem around React Native.
+And, just like <a href="https://facebook.github.io/react/">React</a>, there is an extensive ecosystem around React Native.
 It’s here for the long haul.
 You can build with confidence knowing that you are building for the future.